 Looking back the other way

 We’re off to a bad start on my boat.
 We approach a bunch of longtail boats parked at the mouth of the cave, and his is the one that is completely flooded with water.
 WTF.
 How does that even happen?
-So I’m sitting there watching him throw buckets and buckets of water out of the boat before we can begin.
+So I sit there watching him throw buckets and buckets of water out of the boat before we can begin.
 The floor, where I want to put my backpack is still under an inch of water.
 Great.
 So we set off into the all encompassing darkness, my torch and his torch are the only sources of light we have.
-It’s a pretty trippy experience taking a boat through the cave with just two headlamps.
-Along the way there’s some small obstacles and rapids to dodge, marked with little colorful buoys.
+It’s a pretty trippy experience taking a boat through a pitch black cave with just two headlamps.
+Along the way there’s some small rocks and rapids to dodge, marked with little colorful buoys.

 the largest part of the cave